SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/cloud-remote-access.html.md

 If you cannot set up new endpoints, check if you have sufficient permissions.

-To set up new endpoints, you need "Change" permission for "Device control" to be able to register a device and “Change” permission for "Remote access" to be able to add an endpoint.
+To set up new endpoints, you need "Admin" permission for "Device control" to be able to register a device and “Admin” permission for "Remote access" to be able to add an endpoint.

 To establish a connection to a remote operating panel, a “Read” permission for "Remote access" is sufficient.